ForbesLindesay/makelatest.com/README.md

 1. If pull requests are enabled, create the pull request.
 If statuses passed and automerge is enabled, merge the pull request.
 1. If pull requests are disabled and status passed, update the master ref and delete the branch.
 Otherwise open a pull request anyway.

-# Deployment

-1. Make worker.js run at a regular interval (up to once per hour)
-1. Make moped-scripts build work and then deploy to heroku

 # Profiles support

 1. Build a page for editing the owners profiles and saving/creating new ones